top of page

 5. Independent Toy and Collectible Websites

 Independent collectible websites can be a strong middle-ground option.
 They may not have the volume of a giant marketplace, but they can offer a cleaner shopping experience and a more consistent standard of presentation.
+The best independent sites usually have a clear point of view.
+They are not trying to be everything to everyone.
+They know their audience and stock products accordingly.

+For retired LEGO buyers, that can be a big advantage.
+A smaller, more focused seller may provide a better experience than a huge marketplace filled with unrelated inventory.
 That is one reason some buyers prefer stores like Brick Brothers Toys.
 BBT is positioned for collectors who want a trustworthy source for retired LEGO sets without the clutter and unpredictability of a broad marketplace.

 How to Choose the Best Place to Buy Retired LEGO Sets Online